 Identify the boundary curve by rewriting the inequality as an equation: \(y = 2^{x} + 1\).
-This curve will help define the region for the inequality.
+This curve will help us determine the region to shade.

-Determine the type of boundary line.
-Because the inequality is strict (\(y > 2^{x} + 1\)), draw the curve as a dashed line to indicate points on the line are not included in the solution.
+Because the inequality is strict (\(y > 2^{x} + 1\)), draw the boundary curve as a dashed line to indicate that points on the curve are not included in the solution set.

 Verified video answer for a similar problem: